 The Grove, ca. 1927.
 Photo courtesy of the State Archives of Florida.

 Hunt was the last member of the family to own stake in Orchard Pond Plantation.
 In about 1911, Hunt, who had previously leased out Orchard Pond, sold her remaining interests and the property became one of a number of quail hunting estates still in use today in the North Florida/South Georgia Red Hills Region.

 Like her grandmother, Hunt managed The Grove as a single woman.
-Hunt’s resiliency is evidenced by her dedication to maintaining the ancestral family home through hard times.
+She divorced her abusive husband in 1911, five years after divorce was legalized in Florida.
+Hunt fought against the stigma of being a divorced woman, but found support in the local artistic community.
+Her resiliency is evidenced by her dedication to maintaining her ancestral family home through hard personal and financial times.

 Reinette Long Hunt with her dog Diogenes, ca. 1930.
 Photo courtesy of Jane Aurell Menton.